zenquil/Aidss-4ever/README.md

 Aid$ isn't really made for aggresive playstyle but go ballistic with it.

-Purposely made for HvH only. i am not responsible for any unwanted VAC Bans that might occur while playing with my configuration.
+Purposely made for HvH only. i am not responsible for any unwanted VAC Bans that might occur on your account while playing with my configuration.

 Get good, Get medusa.